OllieMountier/OllieMountier/README.md

 My name is Ollie Mountier, I am a 20 year old graduate Data Scientist from Essex, England looking to start my career and continue excelling in the field!
 I have detailed experience in Machine Learning, Deep Learning, Analysis techniques and much, much more...

 I am currently searching for a junior role, eager to continue growing my skills and providing my expertise.
-If my skills and profile have impressed you, please do not hesitate to contact me through the details provided at the bottom of the page.
+If my skills and profile have impressed you, please do not hesitate to contact me by email [here](mailto:olliemountier@btinternet.com) or through the details provided at the bottom of the page.

 ## Currently Working On